vandanabhat/vandanabhat/README.md

 ### Hi there 👋

-I am front-end developer and design enthusiast.
+I am a front-end developer and design enthusiast.
 I currently living in SFO California 🇺🇸, grew up in India 🇮🇳.

 <!--
 **vandanabhat/vandanabhat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.